vernonclarke/CurveFit/code_guide.md

 from master_functions import *
 ```

 ### In this example, 4 responses with different characteristics are generated.
-The example is provided <span style="font-size: 80%;">(there is no need to repeat steps 1-8 detailed here)</span>:
+This example is already provided in the 'example data' directory <span style="font-size: 80%;">(there is no need to repeat steps 1-8 detailed here)</span>:

 1. **setting up:**
 ```python